Create a VPC Peering Connection to Confluent Cloud on Google Cloud¶

 When you are finished, verify that the Status under VPC Peering connections is “Active”.

 Import Custom Routes¶

-The Import Custom Routes option enables connectivity to a Confluent Cloud cluster in GCP from customer premise or other clouds, such as AWS and Azure, through a customer VPC that is peered with Confluent Cloud in the same GCP region.
+The Import Custom Routes option enables connectivity to a Confluent Cloud cluster in Google Cloud from customer premise or other clouds, such as AWS and Azure, through a customer VPC that is peered with Confluent Cloud in the same region.
 This connectivity is enabled by importing static and dynamic custom routes from a customer VPC into a Confluent Cloud VPC over the VPC peering connection.
 The customer side VPC peering has to be configured to export custom routes.

 Limitations for Import Custom Routes